What Is Masago?

 Masago vs. Tobiko

 Both are types of fish roe commonly used in many sushi rolls recipes.
 While Masago is capelin roe, Tobiko is flying fish roe.
-Both varieties are quite similar, however, Masago is slightly smaller and less crunchy than Tobiko.
+Both varieties are quite similar, however, Masago is slightly smaller and less crunchy than Tobiko

 A significant difference between them is that Masago is much cheaper than Tobiko roe and many restaurants often use it as a substitute for Tobiko in various dishes.